dfds/dojo/workshops/azure-monitoring-deep-dive/katas/1/kata/README.md

 * [.NET Core](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 ## Exercise
-This exercise will focus on working with the Application Insights SDK in a .NET Core application to help you better understand how to ship logs & metrics to your Azure Monitoring workspace in order to trace user activities across a distributed system.
+This exercise will focus on setting up the Application Insights SDK in a .NET Core application to help you ship logs & metrics to a Azure Monitoring workspace in order to trace user activities across a distributed system.

 ### 1. Create a kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: